General Information for Contributors

 If the article is divided into headings and subheadings (which is preferred), provide a table of contents telling where in the text each heading is found.

 The entire text, including quotations, should be typed double spaced with 1½ inch margins on all sides.
-Quotations of less than fifty words should be enclosed in quotation marks; quotations of fifty or more words should be blocked off and indented an additional inch on the left and right margins.
+Quotations of less than 50 words should be enclosed in quotation marks; quotations of 50 or more words should be blocked off and indented an additional inch on the left and right margins.
 Footnotes should be identified in the text by superscript numbers.

 Acknowledgements (if any) should be preceded by an asterisk and placed before the first footnote.
-Footnotes should follow the form of the AALL Universal Citation Guide (1999) where applicable.
-For matters not covered in the UCG, use form of The Bluebook (18th ed.
-2005).
+Footnotes should follow the form of the AALL Universal Citation Guide (2d ed.
+2004) where applicable.
+For matters not covered in the UCG, use form of The Bluebook (19th ed.
+2010).

 6. Appendices, Bibliographies, Tables, and Illustrations.